5 Spots with the Best Snorkeling on the Big Island

 2018 UPDATE: Kapoho Tide Pools

-The Kapoho Tide Pools have been dramatically affected by the 2018 Volcanic Eruption of Kilauea.
-Sadly this amazing snorkeling location has been covered by the active lava flow originating from Fissure 8 and is closed to the public.
+The Kapoho Tide Pools were destroyed by the 2018 Volcanic Eruption of Kilauea.
+Sadly this amazing snorkeling location was covered by the active lava flow originating from Fissure 8 and is closed to the public.

 The incredible interconnected tide pools, that made a network of unique swimming holes and played host to tropical fish of every sort is gone.
 It is truly sad to have lost this unique marine habitat, and only time will tell what the area will be like in the future.
 Most of this shoreline is now covered in new lava or black sand created by the new flow.
 The Big Island of Hawaii is constantly changing and that includes our reef habitat.

 Now that you’ve learned about some of the best snorkeling on the Big Island, visit our complete Big Island Beaches guide to learn more about other great beaches on Hawaii Island.